Eagle Pose (Garudasana)

 Physically, the benefits of eagle pose are concentrated in the hips, shoulders, and (to a lesser extent) arms.
 Although the pose involves turning the limbs inwards and, therefore, appears to constrict the body, this constriction actually loosens the muscles in the hips and shoulders for greater flexibility.
 This pose is beneficial cross training for sports that involve throwing or kicking, since supple muscles are less likely to tear.

-Mentally, eagle pose builds concentration.
+Mentally, the benefits of eagle pose are also powerful.
+Garudasana builds concentration.
 Since the legs and arms are twisted in the pose, the body naturally wants to swing to one side or another.
 Keeping the body still and balanced requires deep concentration.
 Developing the ability for this concentration benefits, first, the pose, second, your practice, and, third, your life outside of yoga.

 - have a knee injury